MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-system-requirements.md

 - Optional: GPU with H265 video **decode** support.

 > [!NOTE]
-> The player pc requirements are only relevant if your player application runs on a Windows PC with Windows Mixed Reality instead of the HoloLens 2.
+> The player PC requirements are only relevant if your player application runs on a Windows PC with Windows Mixed Reality instead of the HoloLens 2.

 The table below helps to find which GPUs support hardware video encoding and decoding: